marcusteh/DA-assignment/README.md

 - **Prometheus**: Access at `http://localhost:9090`

 ## CI/CD Pipeline
-Describe your continuous integration setup and deployment strategy.

-This project includes a GitHub Actions workflow that will:
+* This project includes a GitHub Actions workflow that will:

-Run on every push to main
+⋅⋅⋅⋅* Run on every push to main
-Spin up MySQL as a service
+⋅⋅⋅⋅* Spin up MySQL as a service
-Wait for MySQL to be ready
+⋅⋅⋅⋅* Wait for MySQL to be ready
-Build the project using Gradle
+⋅⋅⋅⋅* Build the project using Gradle
-Run unit tests + integration tests
+⋅⋅⋅⋅* Run unit tests + integration tests

-I assume that there's only one branch (main), understanding that not a really good practice, as it should have its own development/feature branch.
+⋅⋅⋅⋅* I assume that there's only one branch (main), understanding that not a really good practice, as it should have its own development/feature branch.
 But in the pipeline we can edit the to add more branches to allow the pipeline to run too:
-on:
+`on:
   push:
     branches: [ main ]
   pull_request:
     branches: [ main ]
+`

 ## Assumptions Made
-List any assumptions you made during development:
 - No authentication/authorization (public API).

 - All task operations are for a single user context.